Ryan Hicks (cricketer)

-Ryan Hicks (born 18 March 2000) is a professional Australian cricketer who has played first-class cricket for New South Wales.
+Ryan Hicks (born 18 March 2005) is a professional Australian cricketer who has played first-class cricket for New South Wales.

 Career

 A wicketkeeper-batter, Hicks played for Australia at the 2024 ICC Under-19 Cricket World Cup, as well as playing unofficial youth tests for the Under-19 team, including a match where he scored a hundred against England in September 2023.
 Shortly after the Under-19 World Cup, Hicks was awarded his first state rookie contract with New South Wales for the 2024/25 season.
 Hicks made his first-class debut for New South Wales against Queensland on 28 October 2025 in the 2025–26 Sheffield Shield season.

+Hicks was upgraded to a senior contract with New South Wales for the 2026-27 season.